open-telemetry/oteps/text/trace/0235-sampling-threshold-in-trace-state.md

 ### Testing rv vs threshold

-Given rv and threshold as 64-bit integers, a sample should be taken if rv is strictly less than the threshold.
+Given rv and threshold as 64-bit integers, a sample should be taken if rv is greater than or equal to the threshold.

 ```
 shouldSample = (rv >= threshold)